Message about use of cookies

 Broadend Road brickyard

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's an old brick and tile works.
 Part of the site was a refuse tip.

 Investigation was undertaken using documents about the site and a site visit.
 The site appears to have been excavated for brickmaking clay and then backfilled with waste material.
 The investigation showed that the site is not occupied at present and that there is no hazardous material visible at the site surface.
 The backfill material is assumed to be inert in nature.